-- 1. Use the navigation buttons to locate Parts00.png. - 2.
-Set the correct options in the Preprocessing tab. - a.
-For the Method of thresholding, select Clustering. - b.
-Select Dark Objects from the Look For drop-down menu. - 3.
+- 19. Use the navigation buttons to locate Parts00.png. - 20.
+Make sure your Preprocessing options are set properly.
+Select Clustering for the Method of thresholding and select Dark Objects from the Look For drop-down menu. - 21.
 Draw an ROI around a motor in the image. - Tip It may be necessary to include parts of other objects in the ROI you draw around the motor to successfully contain the entire motor in the ROI.
-To configure the classification engine to classify the sample of the motor correctly even though the ROI contains part of another object, enable the Reject Objects Touching ROI checkbox on the Preprocessing tab.
+To configure the classification engine to classify the sample of the motor correctly even though the ROI contains part of another object, enable Reject Objects Touching ROI on the Preprocessing tab.